shossains/SQT/doc/Part_3_Report.md

     Scenario S5.1: Go to next level
-     Given I won on (the) previous level(s), and there are more than 0 levels left;
+     Given I won on (the) previous level(s), and there are 3 levels or less left;
     Start the next level.

     Scenario S5.2: End the game